-Man United reports half-year loss due to US tax overhaul
+Man United reports losses of $40M due to Trump tax overhaul

 Continue Reading Below

-It led to United reporting losses of 12.87 million pounds in the first half of the financial year after making a profit of 18.7 million pounds in the six months to Dec.
-31 2016.
+Now the club, which is owned by the American Glazer family and listed on the New York Stock Exchange, is dealing with the consequence of the corporate tax rate in the U.S. being cut from 35 percent to 21 percent in December.

-"(The tax changes) should be beneficial to the club in the long term, however we are still working through the details of the potential impact of the more complex aspect of the reforms with our advisers," United chief financial officer Cliff Baty said in the earnings conference call.
+The changes required United to make an accounting write-off of 48.8 million pounds ($68 million) in the second quarter of the financial year.
+So after recording a profit of 17.5 million pounds in the three months to Dec.
+31, 2016, United swung into losses of 29 million pounds a year later.

-Trump referenced United being owned by a friend in a recent interview with British broadcaster Piers Morgan.
+The club expects to only take a short-term hit from the tax overhaul instigated by Trump, who referenced United being owned by a friend in a recent interview with British broadcaster Piers Morgan.

 Continue Reading Below